 Anita Scott Coleman (1890-1960) was a significant contributor to the Harlem Renaissance.
 The Harlem Renaissance (1918-1937) represented a time of social, political and artistic innovation among African Americans.
 At the time, it was referred to as the “New Negro Experience”.
 Though many of the celebrated artists and artisans of the movement lived in the Harlem area; its impact was both national and international in scope and impact.
 Continue reading “Anita Scott Coleman: Harlem Renaissance Author & Poet”→

-The 25th Infantry Bicycle Corp was formed in 1869.
+The 25th Infantry Bicycle Corp was formed in 1896.
 It was one of four African American military units serving as a peacekeeping force west of the Mississippi.
 The black soldiers were known as “Buffalo Soldiers”.
 The unit was originally stationed in Texas until 1880.
 It then moved to the Dakota Territory and then eight years later the unit moved to Fort Missoula, Montana.
 The soldiers were used as guards and peacekeepers during railroad and mine strikes.
 They also fought forest fires in Montana and Idaho.
-The development of the chain driven safety bicycle in 1874 and in 1888 the pneumatic tire invention increased the use of bicycle for sports and leisure piqued the interest of the military as a possible method of transport.
+The development of the chain driven safety bicycle in 1874 and in 1888 the pneumatic tire invention increased the use of bicycle for sports and leisure and piqued the interest of the military as a possible method of transport.